 Selenium is a tool that runs integration testing on websites by controlling a real browser.
 This allows our testing methods to be as close as possible to how a customer would use the website.

 When I first joined the Prime Video website team, all of our Selenium integration testing was written in a Java framework using TestNG.
-None of the website was written in Java.
-The need to learn an additional language was an unnecessary burden for developers when testing their features.
+As none of the website was written in Java, developers needed to learn an additional language to be able to properly test their features - an unneccessary burden.

 I organised a set of social events to share my love of gaming with the Platform team, many of whom didn't game at all.
 I picked Murder and TTT game modes from Garry's Mod as well as Among Us as these social deduction games rely heavily on social interaction and teamwork.
 Newer players ended up winning through deception and bluffing instead of mechanical skill.

 These events grew to include the wider Web team and working from home in lockdown in 2020 made these even more important for team cohesion.